Duration: 4 Days

 Q3.
 What level of fitness is required of the participants?

 A3.
-Optimum level of fitness is usually necessary for any trek in order to enjoy it.
+The optimum level of fitness is usually necessary for any trek in order to enjoy it.

 Q4.
 How cold does the Dayara Bugyal trek actually get?